Trinis Edwards Charged In Liquor Store Shooting Death Of Kenneth Davis Jr: 'It Wasn't His Time To Go'

 Davis leaves behind 18 kids, as well as grandchildren.
 Keyira says he had been putting renewed effort into being there for his family.

 “Since he got out in the summertime, we were together, I saw him every day,” she said.
-“We bonded more, I feel like he got closer with his kids the second time around and I appreciated that, cuz he was like trying for his kids and I loved that about him.”READ MORE: COVID Testing In MN: 'Very High' Demand Prompts MSP Airport Site To Switch To Appointments Only
+“We bonded more, I feel like he got closer with his kids the second time around and I appreciated that, cuz he was like trying for his kids and I loved that about him.”READ MORE: MN WEATHER: Metro May Hit 30 Degrees Tuesday, Before Lengthy Snowfall

 A memorial has been created in the parking lot where Davis was shot.